thir13en/java-training/docs/class.md

 ```

 ### Initializing properties
-As a rule of thumb, set properties directly in the constructor by assignation, not by calling the setter, which is reserved for used outside the constructor.
+As a rule of thumb, set properties directly in the constructor by an assignation, not by calling the setter, which is
+reserved for used outside the constructor.

 ### Super vs This
 `super` is used to access the superclass methods, while `this` accesses the current instance.
-It is used for usually with method overriding, for specifying that we want to explicitly call the superclass method.
-By default, constructors add a call to `super()` superclass constructor with no arguments (empty constructor).
-An `abstract class` is still a superclass and it's constructor is called whenever instantiated.
+It is used for usually
+with method overriding, for specifying that we want to explicitly call the superclass method.
+By default, constructors
+add a call to `super()` superclass constructor with no arguments (empty constructor).
+An `abstract class` is still a
+superclass, and it's constructor is called whenever instantiated.
 * call to parent constructor: `super(...args)`
-* call to current instrance constructor: `this(...args)`
+* call to current instance constructor: `this(...args)`

 ### Static vs Instance methods and properties
-`Static` modifier tells us that a method or property is not an instance one, but can be accesses directly though the class declaration, i.e. `ClassName.staticMethod()`.
-On the opposite, to use an `Instance` method or property, we first need to craete or instance a class with the `new` keyword.
+`Static` modifier tells us that a method or property is not an instance one, but can be accesses directly though the
+class declaration, i.e. `ClassName.staticMethod()`.
+On the opposite, to use an `Instance` method or property, we first
+need to create or instance a class with the `new` keyword.
-If you change a `static` field in one class, the change will propagate to the others, because that field belongs to the object that holds the class.
-So actually you do not change all other instances, but the value of the memory position that holds the pointer of the static method will be changed.
+If you change a `static` field in one class, the change will propagate to the others, because that field belongs to the
+object that holds the class.
+So actually you do not change all other instances, but the value of the memory position
+that holds the pointer of the static method will be changed.
 `Instance fields`, on the contrary, represent the specific **state** of an instantiated element.

 ### toString
-Every Class implements a `toString` method that by default provides the fully qualified name of the class (package + className) @ the position of memory at runtime:
+Every Class implements a `toString` method that by default provides the fully qualified name of the class
+(package + className) @ the position of memory at runtime:
 ```
 com.santiloopz.MyClass@dfasdcx
 ```